AGLDWG/TR/guidelines/latest.md

 <td width="100" valign="top"><b><i>SHOULD</i></b></td></tr>
 </table>

-<p><br /><strong>General design principles</strong> <br />The following table summarises the guidelines proposed in the previous paragraphs and introduces further general design principles for publishing Linked Datasets that are derived from existing good practices [1,2,3,4] and revised to meet some specific requirements for the Australian public sector:</p>
+<p><br /><strong>General design principles</strong> <br />The following table summarises the guidelines proposed in the previous paragraphs and introduces further general design principles for publishing Linked Data datasets that are derived from existing good practices [1,2,3,4] and revised to meet some specific requirements for the Australian public sector:</p>

 <table border="1" cellspacing="0" cellpadding="0">
   <tr>